Graduate Certificate in Heritage Preservation

 The Heritage Preservation certificate consists of 12 credits (four, 3-credit courses).
 Courses are taught through online instruction and may include teleconference or onsite instruction.

-This web-supported course takes up historical and cultural theory to examine through interdisciplinary lenses how museums co-create history and public memory with communities.
+This course takes up historical and cultural theory to examine how museums co-create history and public memory with communities.
 Through readings, research, discussion, and use of on-line resources, students explore institutional histories and current trends in the thinking and practices of academic and museum professionals, with a focus on identity, authority, and representation.
 They trace shifts in correspondent communities' and public expectations, with comparative views of venues and performance that represent history outside established institutions, including cross-cultural examples.
 They also consider how technology has changed certain museum practices and functions, in particular through the appraisal and comparison of on-line virtual museums and live visits to museums.
-This is an existing course within the Advanced Certificate in Public History.

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a complete application.
 Initial advising will be provided by the certificate program coordinator, Dr. Anastasia Pratt.